 The Janus Pose.
 In ancient Roman mythology, Janus is the famous double-facing god of beginnings and transitions, looking forward and backward at the same time.
-This may be instructive of how the President might position his/her priorities.
-While the President is commonly regarded as the outward-facing leader in the model and the Principal the inward facing counterpart, I would suggest that the President consider the following pose:
+This may be instructive of how the President and Principal might position their priorities.
+While the President is commonly regarded as the outward-facing leader in the model and the Principal the inward facing counterpart, I would suggest that the President and the Principal consider the following dual poses:

-Be outwardly facing but inwardly grounded.
+President: Be outwardly facing but inwardly grounded.
+Principal: Be inwardly focused but outwardly aware.